newaetech/ChipShover/README.md

 ## Physical XYZ Stage

 The physical XYZ stage is designed for two major variants, however you can easily customize it based on tables and parts you have on-hand.
 These variants are presented to simplify your general choice of options.
-They are currently called the *medium-resolution* stage (around ~1 um resolution), and a low-resolution stage (around ~XX um resolution).
+They are currently called the *medium-resolution* stage (around <1 um resolution, in practice around 250 nm), and a low-resolution stage (around ~XX um resolution).

-### Medium-Resolution Stage (~1 um)
+### Medium-Resolution Stage (< 1 um)

 The medium-resolution stage uses a combination of standard aluminum extrusion pieces, some custom CNC made pieces, and a 'fairly good' XYZ stage sourced by NewAE.
 You can find alternate versions for most of the pieces and interface them with our system.